 Parameter Description IPv6 Address Select and enter the IPv6 address of the destination here.
 Domain Name Select and enter the domain name of the destination here.
 Initial TTL Enter the initial Time-To-Live (TTL) value here.
 The range is from 1 to 255.
 Max TTL Enter the Time-To-Live (TTL) value of the trace route request here.
 This is the maximum number of routers that a trace route packet can pass.
 The trace route option will cross while seeking the network path between two devices.
 The range for the TTL is 1 to 255 hops.
 Port Enter the port number here.
 The value range is from 1 to 65535.
 Timeout Enter the timeout period while waiting for a response from the remote device here.
 A value of 1 to 65535 seconds can be specified.
 The default is 5 seconds.
 Length Enter the length value here.
 This specifies the number of bytes of the outgoing datagram.
 The range is from 1 to 1420 bytes.
+Frequency Enter the time interval between each probe packet.
+The range is from 0 to 86400 and the default is 0.
 Source IPv6 Address Enter the source IPv6 address here.
 The specified IPv6 address must one of the IPv6 addresses configured for the Switch.
 Probe Number Enter the probe time number here.
 The range is from 1 to 1000.
 If unspecified, the default value is 1.